 Backgrounds that are too busy can overwhelm the cognitive load, which can diminish the learning experience and successful learning outcomes.

 If you don't have a decent place in your home to shoot, we recommend looking into buying temporary filming backgrounds.
-You'll find plenty of high-quality options for green screens in our storefront.
+Some of our favorites include: